NwoluDavid/Ripple_Project/src/README.md

-# README
+# Ripple Project Documentation

-Welcome to Ripple  project!
-This document will guide you through understanding the project structure, how to run it locally, and how to use Docker for containerized execution.
+Welcome to the Ripple project!
+This document provides a comprehensive guide to understanding the project structure, running it locally, and using Docker for containerized execution.
+This README follows industry best practices to enhance clarity and usability for developers.

 ---